bullfest/kompiler-course/lab5.md

 # Lab 5: Type Checking

-In this lab you will implement type checking in your SLAC compiler.
+In this lab you will implement type checking in your Punkt0 compiler.
 After this step, you will have completed the front-end of your compiler.
 This means that it will be able to reject *all* invalid programs, and accept *all* valid programs.
 You will then be able to